openmanuscript/openmanuscript/tools/README.md

-# The OpenManuscript script
+# The OpenManuscript tool

-For more information about this specification, contact david@dhrogers.com.
+For more information about this tool, contact david@dhrogers.com.

 ## Introduction